priom14/Uber-EDA/README.md

 ## Contributing

-We welcome contributions from the community!
-To contribute to the Uber Data Analysis project, follow these steps:
+Feel free to contribute to the Uber Data Analysis project, follow these steps:

 1. Fork this repository.
 2. Create a new branch: `git checkout -b feature-new-feature`